School choice with independent versus consolidated districts: Conclusion

 \section{Conclusion}

-We analyse the effects of school market consolidation theoretically and empirically employing a structural preference model.
+Our article provides the first study of school district consolidation using both a market design model and empirical evidence from the Hungarian secondary school admission system.
 The theoretical predictions show that market consolidation leads to substantial welfare gains for students, and that students who live in smaller markets, or in markets with fewer available school seats, are expected to have larger welfare gains.
 Our empirical results confirm that the average student greatly benefits from having a consolidated school market, and that more than half of all students are better off in the consolidated school market.
 We find that the gains from consolidation are larger in school districts which have little capacity compared to the number of students, and in smaller districts.
 By and large, these results are independent of whether we use students' stated preferences or an inferred complete preference ranking.
 Moreover, our results indicate that high-ability students benefit more from market consolidation than other students.

 As a by-product, we establish a method to consistently estimate students' preferences in school markets with school-specific admission criteria unknown to the researcher.
 Our estimation approach avoids a bias that is otherwise introduced by students' strategic reporting of their preferences.
 We show by means of a Monte Carlo study that this method works as intended.
 We find that students favour nearby schools which have a high academic reputation and peers with a high socio-economic status, but dislike having to sit school-specific entrance exams.
 We also find that there is evidence for sorting on academic ability, and social status.
 Schools appear to base their admissions mostly on the students' abilities in Hungarian, with math scores and socio-economic background being less important.